RagnarB83/ash/README.md

 <img src="ash-simple-logo-letterbig.png" alt="drawing" width="300" align="right"/>

  # ASH: a computational chemistry environment
 ASH is a Python-based computational chemistry and QM/MM environment, primarily for molecular calculations in the gas phase, explicit solution, crystal or protein environment.
 Can do single-point calculations, geometry optimizations, surface scans, molecular dynamics, numerical frequencies etc. using a MM, QM or QM/MM Hamiltonian.
 Interfaces to popular QM codes: ORCA, xTB, Psi4, PySCF, Dalton, CFour, MRCC.

+While ASH is ready to be used in computational chemistry research, it is a young project and there will probably be some issues and bugs to be discovered if you start using it.

+**In case of problems:**
+Please open an issue on Github and I will try to fix any problems as soon as possible.

 **Documentation:**